RevatiSG/EdUnity/README.md

 # EdUnity-Elevate-Your-Online-Learning-Experience

 EDUNITY is a comprehensive online learning platform designed to provide accessible, engaging, and high-quality educational content to learners worldwide.
+The platform will offer a range of courses across various subjects, enabling users to enhance their skills and knowledge at their own pace.

 ## Prototype